Crowley's: Decline

-In 1990, Crowley's opened a new prototype men's store adjacent to its Farmington store which immediately was successful.
+In 1990, Crowley's opened a new prototype men's store adjacent to its Farmington Hills store which immediately was successful.
 The store-within-a-store concept focused on men's businesswear and was immediately expanded to other branches.

 This was an attempt to lure customers back from newcomers to the Detroit market such as MainStreet, a unit of Federated Department Stores which later became Kohl's, and Mervyns.
 Crowley's changed its product line to feature more upmarket with lines by Calvin Klein and Ralph Lauren aimed at the Hudson's or Lord & Taylor shopper.
 This move alienated many traditional customers as Crowley's was seen as a more mid-market store with locations in Detroit's older suburbs.

 The prototype men's clothing store proved to be a successful move.
 Sales were strong, and the company discussed plans to introduce more similar stores in the future.
 This store within a store had its own entrance and focused on men's suits and accessories; similar to the Men's Wearhouse.
 The young men's and sportswear was in the located in the main store.
 Also, Crowley's instituted a "Frequent Buyer" program at all of its stores, as a method of encouraging customer loyalty.
 The program kept track of each customer's monthly purchase amounts, and then the stores issued gift certificates based on each person's sales figures.

 Despite the initial success of the Frequent Buyers program and the new store format, annual sales dropped almost $10 million from 1991 to 1992.

 In March 1991, Crowley, Milner & Co. announced it was seeking a merger partner that was large enough to help the company expand.
 It was management's opinion that long-term growth for the Crowley's chain would come through acquisition of some type, with the most likely scenario being an acquisition by another party.

 In late 1992, the company opened a store carrying only women's clothing in Lansing, based on the concept of its men's store in Farmington.
 The store was unsuccessful and analysts were split on the reasons.
 Some felt it was due to the location or layout while others cited the unfamiliarity of the Crowley's brand in the Lansing market.

 In 1993, the company obtained a revolving line of credit from Schottenstein Stores, which provided Crowley, Milner & Co. with the ability to resume payments to its creditors.
 It then implemented other changes which included a new computer software system to manage personnel, closing the Westland store and eliminating the Frequent Buyers program.

 The result was that sales increased in 1994 and the company announced its first profitable quarter in almost five years.
 Management continued to rebuild financial stability by obtaining a new working capital loan from Congress Financial Corporation to replace the agreement with Schottenstein Stores Corp.
 Management also announced a two-for-one common stock split, introduced its own credit card and the new slogan "Detroit's Own Department Store".